Bug #10295

 George

-#34 Updated by Yehuda Sadeh about 8 years ago
+#34 Updated by Yehuda Sadeh over 8 years ago

 Is the data that you see new, or is it the same old data that leaked before running 0.94.3?
 What do you see when you run 'radosgw-admin gc list --include-all' right after running cosbench?
 Try to avoid running 'gc process' using radosgw-admin when you test this (as you modified the number of shards, you might have an issue with mismatching shard numbers).

-#35 Updated by Jiang Yu over 7 years ago
+#35 Updated by Jiang Yu about 8 years ago

-#36 Updated by Shikhar Goel over 3 years ago
+#36 Updated by Shikhar Goel about 4 years ago

 We are still facing this issue.